scjx123/tp/docs/UserGuide.md

 > Note: You can also run Domsun by double clicking the `domsun.jar` file directly.

 ### Domsun Tutorial
 As a beginning, here is how Domsun works.
 It has 3 lists that you should take note of as shown below.
 (The list shown are non-exhaustive, as there are other dynamic list that are created based on the `focus` command.
-Do refer to focus section of this User Guide for mroe details).
+Do refer to focus section of this User Guide for more details).
 ![here](Images/Overview1.PNG)

 1. `focus` command focuses the app onto the list of task that you currently have.